unused/ruby-ftw/slides.md

 ```

 <!--
+Enough for the basics, let's have a look on the following line.

+This line of code is extracted from a project that is using the popular web
+framework Ruby on Rails.

-When I started with Ruby, one of the very first things that blew my mind
+When I started working with Ruby, one of the very first things that blew my
-was the way you can deal with Time.
-This line of code is extracted from a
+mind was the way you can deal with Time.
-project that is using the popular web framework Ruby on Rails.
-As time handling was such pain to do for me before I was really exited to see
+As time handling was such pain to do for me before
-such an easy approach.
+...I was really exited to see such an easy approach.

+The line uses some database abstraction and queries alls users that were
+created greater than equal three days ago...
+or in the other way: all users created in the last 3 days

 For this presentation I decided to build a package that offers this
 functionality from scratch.
 For sure in a very simplified version, but we